-Whether you’re starting out in the job market or looking for a new career, it’s a great idea to find out what’s in demand.
-The higher the demand, the easier it is to find training, certifications and strong career opportunities.
-In the last couple of years, there has been a steady rise in demand for professional plumbers.
+Whether you’re new to the job market or looking for a different career, it’s a great idea to find out what’s in demand.
+The higher the demand, the more likely it is to find training, certifications and good career opportunities.
+In the last few years, there has been a steady rise in demand for professional plumbers.
 While you might not have considered plumbing jobs until now, this career path has a lot to offer.

-As a skilled trade offering an essential service, it’s frequently very easy for plumbers to enjoy steady work throughout the country.
-But if you’re still on the fence, let’s take a closer look.
-We’ll check out the skills plumbers need and the services they’re expected to offer alongside average salaries and benefits.
-With a bit more information, you can better understand why plumbing jobs are in such high demand right now.
+As a skilled trade providing an essential service, it’s frequently very easy for plumbers to enjoy steady work throughout the country.
+But if you’re still not sure, let’s take a closer look.
+We’ll review the skills plumbers need and the services they’re expected to provide alongside common salaries and benefits.
+With a little more information, you might better understand why plumbing jobs are in such high demand these days.

-What Services Do Plumbers Provide?
-What Skills Should They Have?
+What Are Plumbers Expected to Do?
+What Skillset Should They Have?

-When lots of people think of plumbers, they think of residential services such as draining a clog or replacing a leaky pipe.
-While those skills are beneficial for many kinds of plumbers, their duties can encompass a much wider variety of services.
+When lots of people think of plumbers, they think of residential services like draining a clog or replacing a leaky pipe.
+While those skills are vital for many kinds of plumbers, their duties can include a much broader variety of services.

-Their skill set includes a diverse set of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
-These services could be for drinking water, gas lines, wastewater and much more.
+Their skill set includes a diverse range of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
+These services can be for drinking water, gas lines, wastewater and much more.
 Depending on the specific discipline, plumbers could also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!

-But whatever the plumber is trained for, their job prioritizes keeping things flowing steadily.
+But whatever the plumber is working on, their job focuses on keeping things flowing steadily.
 Like other utilities, plumbing and piping systems are often expected to work 24 hours a day.
-To maintain efficient and reliable plumbing, plumbers complete training and professional certification.
+To ensure efficient and reliable plumbing, plumbers undergo training and professional certification.

-What Are the Steps to Becoming a Professional Plumber?
+What Are the Steps to Becoming a Certified Plumbing Technician?

-There are multiple ways to make progress on becoming a professional plumber.
-Community colleges, trade schools, industry organizations and even high school programs regularly offer core elements of the knowledge and training plumbers will need.
-Through these programs, people are given a plumber apprenticeship.
+There are different ways to become a professional plumber.
+Community colleges, trade schools, industry organizations and even high school programs frequently offer core elements of the knowledge and training plumbers will need.
+Through these programs, people are granted a plumber apprenticeship.

-These apprenticeships are essentially a form of “plumbing school” and are structured to prepare you for full-time employment.
+These apprenticeships are basically a form of “plumbing school” and are designed to prepare you for full-time employment.
 They’ll offer in-classroom education as well as on-the-job training monitored by experienced plumbers.
-Depending on the program you enroll in, these apprenticeships could take anywhere between 2 to 5 years to complete.
-This time is necessary to ensure apprentice plumbers possess strong competency concerning the tools, procedures and safety precautions they use to get the job done right.
+Depending on the program you enroll in, these apprenticeships might take anywhere around 2 to 5 years to complete.
+This time is important to ensure apprentice plumbers possess strong competency concerning the tools, procedures and safety precautions they need to get the job done properly.

-As plumbers become more experienced, they can proceed with formal certification and accreditation programs.
-Through further education and testing, a plumber can become a journeyman and even a master at their trade.
-With these higher certifications come more complex responsibilities, but an increase in available salaries and benefits as well.
+As plumbers become more experienced, they can improve their services through formal certification and accreditation programs.
+Through further education and testing, a plumber can become a journeyman and even a master in their field.
+With these higher certifications come greater responsibilities, but an increase in available salaries and benefits as well.

-While the salary of plumbing jobs ultimately depends on location and experience, averages frequently hover around more than $50,000 per year.
-This will differ from state to state.
-A unique distinction to make is that since plumbing careers frequently provide paid on-the-job training, even apprentices are being compensated for their time.
-Meanwhile, applicants in many other fields often have to wait until their education or training is complete before they start receiving a salary and benefits.
+While the salary of plumbing jobs ultimately depends on location and experience, averages typically hover around more than $50,000 per year.
+This will vary from state to state.
+A key distinction to make is that since plumbing careers regularly provide paid on-the-job training, even apprentices are being compensated for their time.
+Meanwhile, applicants in a large number of other fields often have to wait until their education or training is finished before they start receiving a salary and benefits.

-What’s more, lots of plumbers offer emergency support for nights and weekends or take on extra projects for overtime pay.
-This bolsters compensation, particularly for advanced skills and certifications.
-And because plumbing is such an essential service, struggling to find steady work is rare.
-These things make a career as a professional plumber an excellent option for those seeking reliable and consistent work.
+What’s more, lots of plumbers provide emergency support for nights and weekends or complete extra projects for overtime pay.
+This increases compensation, especially for specialized skills and certifications.
+And because plumbing is such an essential service, struggling to find stable work is fairly uncommon.
+These things make a career as a professional plumber an excellent option for people seeking reliable and consistent work.

-A plumber should be in good physical condition, as jobs can involve lifting heavy objects, standing for extended periods of time and navigating cramped spaces.
-And if a job takes place outdoors, poor or inclement weather can impact the process.
-But by taking proper precautions, plumbers can minimize disruptions and ensure the benefits outweigh these concerns.
+A plumber should be in good physical condition, as jobs may involve lifting heavy objects, standing for long periods of time and navigating cramped spaces.
+And if a job takes place outdoors, poor or inclement weather can affect the process.
+But by taking proper precautions, plumbers can reduce disruptions and ensure the benefits outweigh these concerns.

 Professional plumbers are trained experts who offer an invaluable service for countless homes, businesses and other commercial properties.
-It could be a lucrative career, particularly for specialists and master plumbers who are increasingly involved in the design and engineering of plumbing systems.
-Thanks to a variety of factors, plumbing jobs are likely to increase for years to come.
-If you choose to start a career as a professional plumber, finding a permanent position might be simpler than you think.
+It can be a lucrative career, particularly for specialists and master plumbers who are more and more involved in the design and engineering of plumbing systems.
+Thanks to a variety of factors, plumbing jobs are likely to be on the rise for years to come.
+If you elect to pursue a career as a professional plumber, finding a permanent position might be simpler than you think.

 There are a number of reasons plumbers are experiencing high demand, such as:

-- A larger number of construction and renovation projects: As construction starts back up, designing and installing new plumbing systems should too.
-Additionally, advances in water conservation and plumbing technology ensures an active retrofitting aspect of the industry.
+- An increase in construction and renovation projects: As construction winds back up, designing and installing new plumbing systems should too.
+Additionally, advances in water conservation and plumbing technology ensures an active retrofitting element to the industry.

-- The recent infrastructure stimulus package: The U.S. government recently passed a large stimulus package designed to bolster key infrastructure like roads and utilities.
+- The recent infrastructure stimulus package: The U.S. government recently created a large stimulus package designed to bolster key infrastructure such as roads and utilities.
 As new piping is built or old piping is replaced, expert plumbers will be leading the way.